BiochemHead/COMP_4447_Final_Project/README.md

 # COMP 4447 Final Project
-This repository contains the notebook, files, and code for the finall project
+This repository contains the notebook, files, and code for the final project